marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/advanced_topics/multiple_label_columns.md

-Summary: This tutorial provides implementation techniques for handling multiple label columns in AutoGluon MultiModal, addressing a native limitation of the framework.
-It covers two approaches: (1) converting mutually exclusive label columns into a single combined label with preprocessing code for transformation and postprocessing for converting predictions back, and (2) training separate predictors for non-mutually exclusive labels where multiple categories can be true simultaneously.
-The tutorial includes complete Python code examples for both approaches, emphasizing the importance of feature selection and time management when training multiple predictors.
+Summary: This tutorial explains how to handle multiple label columns in AutoGluon MultiModal using two approaches: (1) converting mutually exclusive labels into a single combined column, or (2) training separate models for non-mutually exclusive labels.
+It provides code examples for both methods, emphasizing the need to properly manage label columns during training and prediction.
+Key implementation notes include time allocation across multiple models, excluding other label columns as features, and maintaining consistent preprocessing between training and inference.
+The tutorial helps with multi-label classification tasks in AutoGluon's MultiModal framework.

-# Multiple Label Columns in AutoMM
+# Multiple Label Columns with AutoMM

-This tutorial explains how to handle multiple label columns with AutoGluon MultiModal.

-## Problem Statement

 AutoGluon MultiModal doesn't natively support multiple label columns.
-Here's how to handle this challenge in both frameworks.
+Here's how to handle this challenge in different scenarios.

-## Option 1: Mutually Exclusive Labels
+## Scenario 1: Mutually Exclusive Labels

 When your label columns are mutually exclusive (only one can be true at a time):